uw-ssec/codeuw/README.md

 ## Picking up a task

-- Search through the [list of issues](issues) in the repo to find a suitable one.
+- Search through the [list of tasks](https://github.com/uw-ssec/codeuw/issues?q=is%3Aopen+is%3Aissue+label%3ATask) in the repo to find a suitable one.
 Tasks are categorized in 3 levels:
     - **L1**: Simple task that can be done in a few hours.
 These tasks have low coding complexity and won't require much project ramp-up time.
 Great task to practice the life-cycle of a pull request.
     - **L2**: Moderate task which may take a couple of days.
 Will likely require setting up a virtual environment to run the project and get a good understanding of a portion of it, e.g. a module.
     - **L3**: A step up from L3, likely to take about a week.
 This type will be either higher coding complexity or have broader scope (ie. multiple modules).